A Guide to growing a Fiddle Leaf Fig Tree!

 The three main components of a tree-form Fiddle Leaf Fig over a bush-form are height, the single bare trunk and the branches.
 So lets look at each one individually:

 Once your FLF is at a height where you would like it to branch, prune or pinch out the tip or give notching a try to encourage branching.
 Pruning the tip tells the plant the that the main growth tip has been hindered and it needs to send out other shoots to survive.
 Notching has a similar affect and you may want to use this method if you have a precise idea of where you would like a branch to grow.

 Similarly, you can prune any unwanted branches, but just be aware of the affect it will have on the plant – don’t leave your plant too bare.

 While the bush-form generally have the trunk covered in leaves, the internet is full of whimsical pictures of the tree-form FLF with a bare waif-like trunk.
-After many years the lower leaves may eventually drop off by themselves.
+After some years the lower leaves can drop off by themselves.
 If you can’t wait that long, the easiest way to get a bare trunk is to pull the bottom leaves off, BUT – they will not grow back.
 Make sure you are ready to prune these leaves as a last resort. (the trunk should be tended to last out of these three components).
 The lower leaves provide support for the trunk and help it to grow strong, which is important for a tree-form as they are top-heavy and more prone to bending or tipping.
 Be careful of removing too many leaves at once and leaving your FLF too bare.
 If there’s not enough leaves, your plant will not be able to get the nutrients it needs from sunlight and heightens its chances of being unhealthy or dying.